 Settlement In Trucking Accident

-This accident occurred on March 20, 2007 in North Fayette Township, Allegheny County.
+This accident occurred in North Fayette Township, Allegheny County.
 At that time, the Defendant’s commercial tractor trailer truck failed to yield the right of way to Plaintiff’s vehicle and made a left turn into her vehicle.
 Plaintiff was transported from the scene by ambulance and taken to Ohio Valley General Hospital complaining of neck and midline low back pain.
-On November 15, 2007, an anterior cervical microdiscectomy and fusion was performed at Presbyterian University Hospital.
-On June 7, 2008, a posterior microsurgical foraminotomy to decompress the nerve root at C5-C6 was undertaken.
+An anterior cervical microdiscectomy and fusion was performed at Presbyterian University Hospital.
+A posterior microsurgical foraminotomy to decompress the nerve root at C5-C6 was undertaken.
 The lower back problem worsened and lower extremity radicular pain became severe.
-To treat this problem, a L5-S1 lumbar microdiscectomy was done on September 4, 2008.
-As of the present date, Plaintiff experiences both lumbar/cervical discomfort.
+To treat this problem, a L5-S1 lumbar microdiscectomy was done.
+Plaintiff experiences both lumbar/cervical discomfort.
 This case also presented with a significant claim for future loss of earning capacity.
-Plaintiff was a trained paramedic and worked on various ambulance crews in 2004 and worked at UPMC Passavant North in 2006 as an emergency technician.
-In 2006, Plaintiff took an administrative assistant position, through a temp agency.
-The position is a temporary position and is scheduled to end in the summer of 2009.
+Plaintiff was a trained paramedic and worked on various ambulance crews and worked at UPMC Passavant North as an emergency technician.
+Plaintiff took an administrative assistant position, through a temp agency.
 Due to her injuries, Plaintiff cannot return to a paramedic position.

 Settlement In Disputed Liability Case